hhzsmartlab/iowash/04_Evaluation/4_Evaluation.md

 - As soon as changes are made to the tablet attached to the washing machine, the "Custom" button is selected on the smartphone and now also the exact details of what has been selected.
 In this way, the smartphone allows the user to recognize which wash setting is currently set.
  - Because the test application does not send out a notification that the laundry is finished until the timer has arrived at 0min.
 As this has been criticized, the trigger for the notification is set to 5min, so that the user is informed shortly before the end of the washing process.

+The two adjustments were incorporated.
+In the next step, those adjustments have to be validated in the Living Lab Test Setup.

 ## 4.2 Conclusions
 The changes from the first iteration helped the handling of the iowash service.
 The test subjects were thus able to better cope with the selection of the desired wash settings and the indication that the QR code should be scanned was noticed and the test subjects reacted accordingly.